xmtp/xmtp-quickstart-react-native/README.md

 ## Getting setup on your own

-- Run `npx create-expo-app AwesomeChatProject`
+- Run `npx react-native init AwesomeChatProject`
-- Run `npx expo prebuild` to create the android and ios directories.
 - Run `npx install-expo-modules@latest`
 - Run `npm install expo`
 - Run `npm i @xmtp/react-native-sdk`
 - Then navigate to the `build.gradle` file inside the android director and update the minSDK to 22 which is required for XMTP
 - Then navigate to the `Podfile` in the ios directory and update the min version to 16 which is required for XMTP
+  - Also add this line `pod 'secp256k1.swift', :modular_headers => true` required for web3.swift
 - Now you should be able to build your own chat app